My Home Page with Links to My Other

 that allows flexibility also allows decentralized individuals to do vile

-Great training and discipline do not
+Training and discipline do not

 Simulation and trial-and-error have

-Unpredicted or dangerous situations are difficult to train for.
+Unpredicted or dangerous situations create training difficulties.

-humans, but with nuclear weapons one catastrophic error is a sample of one too many.
+Trial-and-error matters, but with nuclear weapons one catastrophic error is a sample of one too many.

 Learning is difficult in tight,

 disciplined organizations.
-Politics, secrecy, cover-ups and threatened egos
+Politics, secrecy and threatened egos

 "Nobody knows about it except us, you idiots."
 The Continental pilot answered,